The Levels of Karate Black Belts

 Dan Level Ten

-The final black belt dan level is that of judan, and achieving this level is an exceptional accomplishment.
-The only way to reach this level is to gain your ninth belt and then be chosen by a group of ninth- and eighth-degree belt holders for the final belt.
-Tenth-degree black belts are chosen from and by a larger group of high-ranking black belts "to establish a hierarchy within a martial arts Organizational Body of High Ranking Black Belts," according to the Tao International Martial Arts Association.
+Achieving the final dan level of judan is an exceptional accomplishment.
+You must first gain your ninth dan belt and then be chosen by a group of ninth- and eighth-degree belt holders for the final belt.
+Tenth-degree black belts are chosen from a larger group of high-ranking black belts as means of establishing a hierarchy within the art, according to the Tao International Martial Arts Association.